JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 - [PlotThemes.jl](https://github.com/JuliaPlots/PlotThemes.jl) allows you to
   change the color scheme of your plots.
 For example, `theme(:dark)` adds a dark theme.
-- [GGPlots.jl](https://github.com/JuliaPlots/GGPlots.jl) adds a Grammar of
+- [StatsPlots.jl](https://github.com/JuliaPlots/GGPlots.jl) adds functionality for visualizations of statistical analysis
-  Graphics (GoG) API to Plots.jl
 - The [ecosystem page](@ref ecosystem) shows many other packages which have recipes and extend Plots.jl's functionality.